Kilobyte22/Kilobyte-OC/README.md

 * [IRC][irc]
 * [Community Forums][forums]

+## Changes from the [Official Repo][official]
+This fork is for people who like to customize their OpenComputers even more.
+It allows to disable the sandbox partially or even completely, allowing to access the servers file system and to load native lua modules.
+This in turn can be used to access advanced libraries.
+Yet it adds security issues.
+I highly recommend only using this fork if you know what you are doing

 ###Experimental Builds
 You can find experimental builds [on the build server][jenkins].
 Expect these to be generally more unstable than builds marked as releases.
 Use these **at your own risk**, but - when using the latest one - please *do* report bugs you encounter using them.
 Thanks!